adulau/HHHash/README.md

 # HTTP Headers Hashing (HHHash)

 HTTP Headers Hashing (HHHash) is a technique used to create a fingerprint of an HTTP server based on the headers it returns.
-HHHash employs one-way hashing to generate a hash value for the set of header keys returned by the server
+HHHash employs one-way hashing to generate a hash value for the set of header keys returned by the server.

 ## Calculation of the HHHash